 As I have noted elsewhere, this issue of moral heresy is tied up with the creation of a new “orthodox church” in the Ukraine.
 One that looks outwardly correct (vestments, liturgy, etc.) but is full of death (it is of the same spirit as Uniatism).
 It has been leaked that Mr. Epi (Epiphany) of the new fakesters in Ukraine is ready to be a compliant slave to his Western overlords and “soften” the stance on LGBT issues (see – http://orthochristian.com/118195.html ).
 Further, a Mr. James Jatras notes in an article entitled, “The Sexual Subversion of Ukraine,” It is hard to assess exactly how significant the moral/sexual component of undermining Orthodoxy in Ukraine is, but there is no denying it is a factor.
 There is a curious consistency between advocacy for non-traditional, post-Christian sexual morality and support for the schismatic pseudo-Church sponsored by Poroshenko and Patriarch Bartholomew.
 (Read the full article here – https://www.strategic-culture.org/news/2018/12/29/sexual-subversion-ukraine.html )

 Ultimately the goal is to construct a “new” global “orthodoxy,” one denatured and emasculated; one that willingly grovels at the feet of worldly power.
-Like the sad traitors to Orthodoxy who sold out under the Union of Florence and the Union of Brest, they will say, but we can keep our outward rites!
+Like the sad traitors to Orthodoxy who sold out under the Union of Florence and the Union of Brest, they will say, but we can keep our outward rites and institutions!
 What good will even correct rites do for those devoid of any knowledge of God?